 Individual therapy—also known as psychotherapy, talk therapy, or counseling—is a collaborative process between therapist and client that aims to facilitate change and improve quality of life.
-Therapy can help people confront barriers that interfere with emotional and mental well-being, and it can also increase positive feelings such as joy, compassion, peace, self-esteem, spiritual connection, and love.
-Many people find they enjoy therapy and relish the journey of becoming more conscious about themselves and their relationships, and they may pursue ongoing psychotherapy as a means of self-growth and self-actualization.
+Therapy can help people confront barriers that interfere with emotional and mental well-being, and it can also increase positive feelings such as compassion, self-esteem, love, courage, and peace.
+Many people find they enjoy the therapeutic journey of becoming more self-aware, and they may pursue ongoing psychotherapy as a means of self-growth and self-actualization.

-Psychotherapy can treat specific, diagnosable mental health conditions such as depression, anxiety, or ADHD, in addition to everyday concerns, such as relationship problems, stress management, career ambitions, or a host of other issues that may affect a person's mental well-being.
+Psychotherapy can treat specific, diagnosable mental health conditions such as anxiety, depression, or ADHD, in addition to everyday concerns, such as relationship problems, stress management, career ambitions, or other issues that may affect a person's mental well-being.

 When specific issues or mental health conditions begin to cause distress and interfere with a person's normal activities, it may be time to seek therapy.
-Distress can manifest in the form of problematic behaviors, beliefs, feelings, and somatic responses (sensations in the body).
-A therapist can facilitate lifestyle changes, serve as a listening ear, or provide specific strategies or techniques for changing unwanted thoughts, behaviors, or emotions.
+Distress can manifest in the form of problematic beliefs, feelings, behaviors, and sensations in the body.
+A therapist can facilitate lifestyle changes, serve as a listening ear, help identify underlying causes of symptoms, and provide specific strategies or techniques for changing unwanted thoughts, behaviors, or emotions.
 Through therapy, people gather tools to manage symptoms, alleviate stress, and face challenges.

 A number of specialists can provide psychotherapy to clients, and qualifications to be a psychotherapist are generally determined by a state licensing board.
 In most cases, therapists have at least a master's degree, though students in the process of obtaining a master's degree may perform therapy under the direction of a supervisor.
 Therapist titles include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), psychologist, and licensed professional counselor (LPC).

-There are many different types of therapy and psychological approaches to understanding and helping human beings, and therapists may use a single treatment approach, or combine several.
+There are many different types of therapy and psychological approaches to understanding and helping, and therapists may use a single treatment approach, or combine several.
 These treatment approaches are called modalities, and examples of psychotherapeutic modalities include humanistic, cognitive behavioral, emotionally focused, feminist, and psychoanalytic.